Skip to main content

 4. The competent KEDASY, within the framework of the operation of the team for the educational support of pupils or EDEAY (where in operation)

-5. The competent educational coordinator or the competent Education Consultant (Law 4823/2021)
+5. The competent Education Advisor (Law 4823/2021)

 7. The competent services and bodies for protecting and supporting the children and their families.

-According to the Cross-thematic Curriculum Framework and the Detailed Curricula (Ministerial Decisions 21072α/Γ2/28-02-2003 and 2107β/Γ2/28-02-2003), the assessment of the progress of pupils is a continuous and advisable process which is embedded in the teaching procedure.
+According to the Cross-thematic Curriculum Framework and the Detailed Curricula (Ministerial Decisions 21072α/Γ2/28-02-2003 and 2107β/Γ2/28-02-2003), assessment of the progress of pupils is a continuous and advisable process which is embedded in the teaching procedure.

 It consists of assessing the pupils' performance in each subject of the curriculum of the relevant school year and it follows specific criteria which result from specific educational goals.